 If you were hurt at a friend’s house and their insurance company has contacted you about potential damages, you might be concerned about how to handle the situation.
 For many, the damages your friend’s insurance company wants to pay you are not going to be high enough to cover your injuries.
 Your friend might not even be aware of how severely their insurance company might be trying to shortchange you.
 When you have to deal with your friend’s insurance company – whether that be after a Baltimore car accident, a Baltimore premises liability injury case, or any other injury case in Maryland – you should speak with an attorney to handle the negotiations for you.
-Our Baltimore personal injury lawyers at the Law Offices of Randolph Rice explain.
+Our Baltimore personal injury lawyers at Rice, Murtha & Psoras explain.

 How to Deal with an Insurance Company After an Accident in Maryland